 Colchester County High School for Girls 1994-2001, University of Cambridge 2001-9

 Medical Research Council

-I love to think of a question/problem and figure out the best way to answer it.
+Favourite thing to do in my job: I love to think of a question/problem and figure out the best way to answer it.
 It’s very satisfying when you design an experiment and then you find out something that no one else knows.

 At school I really enjoyed science and so I chose to do separate sciences at GCSE.
 I wanted to carry on with Biology and potentially do science at university so I did Biology, Chemistry, Maths and also German and General Studies at A level.

 I did my undergraduate degree in Natural Sciences , which meant that I did a wide range of subjects and learnt about things from molecules that send messages in plants to what happens when a virus infects a cell.
 In my last year, I specialised in Biochemistry looking at subjests such as cancer and control of genes.

 In my final year and then during my masters I did two researh projects in labs.
 The first looked at the way a particular group of genes were regulated.
 The second looked at the genome of the virus Human Immunodeficiency Virus (HIV).
 This started my interest in viruses.

 After a short break, I started my PhD working on one of the proteins in HIV.
 After 3 years in Cambridge, I then moved to London to work in Kate Bishop’s lab at the MRC National Institute for Medical Research where I am a “postdoc”.
 In my time here I have looked at a new virus linked to human disease , prostate cancer and I’m now looking at a human protein that was just found to inhibit HIV in some cells.